Approximate inference of marginals using the IBIA framework: Inference of marginals

 \begin{corollary} For a BN with no evidence variables, the normalization constant of any CT in $CTF_k$ is guaranteed to be one. \end{corollary}

 \begin{theorem} Let $I_E$ denote the index of the last CTF in the sequence where the factor corresponding to an evidence variable is added.
 The posterior marginals of variables present in CTFs $\{CTF_{k}, k \geq I_E\}$ are preserved and can be computed from any of these CTFs. \end{theorem} \begin{hproof} Once all evidence variables are added, additional CPDs added in each new CTF in $\{CTF_{k}, k> I_E\}$ correspond to the successors in the BN.
-Since CPDs corresponding to all successors are normalized, the beliefs of the previous variables remain unchanged. \end{hproof} \begin{corollary} For a BN with no evidence variables, the estimate of prior marginals obtained from any CTF in the sequence is the same. \end{corollary}
+Since none of the successors are evidence variables, the corresponding CPDs are normalized and hence cannot change the beliefs of the previous variables. \end{hproof} \begin{corollary} For a BN with no evidence variables, the estimate of prior marginals obtained from any CTF in the sequence is the same. \end{corollary}